Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Proverbs 31:4-5

-The New Testament addresses this issue as well as an alternative offer of ruling influence.
+The New Testament addresses this issue and offers an alternative ruling influence.

 — Ephesians 5:18